How to Adapt a Recliner for Right Arm Surgery

 Step #2: Drill and Attach

 Drill the PVC and affix it with the help of screws and nuts.
-Use long PVC to attach with the small extension so that sufficient height is reached.
+Use long PVC to attach with the small extension to reach sufficient height.
 Then, attach this part using screws.

-Attach another pipe to the top of the PVC so you can use it as a handle.
+Attach another pipe to the top of the PVC to use it as a handle.
 Make all these attachments using screws and nuts.

 Step#3: Rotate and Check

-When this arrangement is complete, you can rotate the handle with your left hand to effectively rotate the lever controlling the footrest.
-Rotate the handle to uplift or lower the footrest till you have reached a comfortable position.
+When this arrangement is complete, you can rotate the handle with your left arm to effectively rotate the lever controlling the footrest.
+Rotate the handle to lift or lower the footrest until you reach a comfortable position.

 Step #4: Take Care of Aesthetics

-It is advisable to use some extra clothing you might have of a similar color, as it is only a temporary solution.
+It is advisable to use some extra clothing of a similar color, as it is only a temporary solution.

 Step# 5: Protect your arm while using